-Admission to the MS degree in Nutrition, a Didactic Program in Dietetics (DPD) Post-Baccalareate Certificate, and the Dietetic Internship programs at Meredith College require separate applications.
+Admission to the MS degree in Nutrition, Didactic Program in Dietetics (DPD) Certificate, and the Dietetic Internship programs at Meredith College require separate applications.
 Acceptance into the MS program does not imply acceptance into the Dietetic Internship program, or vice versa.
-Students seeking admission into the Dietetic Internship program should follow the application procedures established by the Meredith College Dietetic Internship program.
-Students successfully completing the Meredith College Dietetic Internship program can transfer six graduate credit hours to the MS in Nutrition program; and those who complete Dietetic Internships elsewhere may be eligible to transfer up to six graduate credits into the Meredith MS in Nutrition program.
+Students seeking admission into the Dietetic Internship program should follow the application

-An applicant to Meredith's Master of Science in Nutrition program who has successfully (received all As or Bs) completed his or her academic coursework for Meredith's Dietetic Internship, may request in writing that s/he be allowed to substitute this academic work, along with a recommendation from his or her DI director, for the GRE®.
+An applicant to Meredith's Master of Science in Nutrition program who has successfully (received all As or Bs) completed his or her academic coursework for Meredith's Dietetic Internship, may request in writing that s/he be allowed to substitute this academic work, along with a recommendation from his or her DI director, for the GRE[®].

-Didactic Program in Dietetics (DPD) Post-Baccalaureate Certificate
+Didactic Program in Dietetics (DPD)

-Department of Nutrition, Health and Human Performance Martin Hall
+Department of Nutrition, Health and Human Performance

-Marie Chamblee, Ph.D., Dean, School of Education, Health and Human Sciences
+Martin Hall

-Rachel Findley, M.S., R.D., Director, Didactic Program in Dietetics
+Marie Chamblee, Ph.D., Dean, School of Education, Health and Human Sciences Rachel Findley, M.S., R.D., Director, Didactic Program in Dietetics

-Meredith's Didactic Program in Dietetics (DPD) Post Baccalaureate Certificate is designed for individuals with a baccalaureate degree who are interested in completing the course work to either sit for the Dietetic Technician, Registered (DTR) exam or preparing to enter a Dietetic Internship in anticipation of becoming a Registered Dietitian (RD).
+Meredith's Didactic Program in Dietetics (DPD) is designed for individuals with a baccalaureate degree who are interested in completing the course work to either sit for the Dietetic Technician, Registered (DTR) exam or preparing to enter a Dietetic Internship in anticipation of becoming a Registered Dietitian (RD).